-You are expected to make good faith reports.
+You are strongly encouraged to make good faith reports.

 Internal reporting is critical to the company's success, and it is both expected and valued.
-You are required to be proactive and promptly report any suspected violations of the Code, or any illegal or unethical behavior or misconduct that you become aware of or are involved with.
+You are required to be proactive and promptly report any suspected violations of the Code, or any illegal or unethical behavior or misconduct that you become aware of.
 When making a report, please include specific details and back-up documentation where feasible in order to permit adequate investigation of the concern or conduct reported.
 Vague, nonspecific or unsupported allegations are inherently more difficult to pursue.

-Employees are expected to report actual or potential misconduct or violations of the Code to their supervisor in the first instance, since their supervisor is generally in the best position to resolve the issue.
-Alternatively, you may contact the HR Department or the company's Legal & Regulatory Group to report any actual or potential misconduct or Code violations, or if you have any specific or general questions.
+Employees may report actual or potential misconduct or violations of the Code to their supervisor in the first instance, since their supervisor is generally in the best position to resolve the issue.
+Alternatively, you may contact the Human Resources ("HR") Department or the company's internal legal counsel to report any actual or potential misconduct or Code violations, or if you have any specific or general questions.
 Directors should promptly report violations to the Chair of their Board of Directors.

-If you have questions about securities laws or the company's whistleblowing policy, contact the company's Legal & Regulatory Group or refer to the Whistleblowing Policy.
+If you have questions about securities laws or the company's whistleblowing policy, contact the company's internal legal counsel or refer to the Whistleblowing Policy.

-In the event you do not want to report violations to your supervisor, HR, or the company's Legal & Regulatory Group, you can always make a report through the company's reporting hotline.
+In the event you do not want to report violations to your supervisor, HR, or internal legal counsel, you can always make a report through the company's reporting hotline.

 Our reporting hotline (the "Reporting Hotline") is managed by an independent third-party.
 The Reporting Hotline allows anyone to call anonymously (if they so choose) to report suspected unethical, illegal or unsafe behavior in English and other languages.
 The Reporting Hotline is available toll-free, 24 hours a day, 7 days a week.
-Refer to the "Contact Information" section of the Code for the Reporting

-Hotline phone numbers by jurisdiction.
+Refer to the "Contact Information" section of the Code for the Reporting Hotline phone numbers by jurisdiction.
 If you choose to make an anonymous report, your anonymity will be protected to the fullest extent possible as permitted by law.